evoluteur/evolutility-ui-jquery/README.md

             model: myModel
         });
 ```
-### Mini (Quick Edit)
+### Mini
+Used for quick edits.
 Only shows important fields (required or showing as a column in grids).
 Fields are grouped in a single panel.

 ![Mini](https://raw.githubusercontent.com/evoluteur/evolutility/master/doc/screenshots/one-mini.gif)
 ```javascript